GormTheWyrm/revature_ProjectOne/README.md

 The Online Bank App

  *
+To-Do List
+ 1. set up environment so that it is easier to run after cloning
+    - handle DB credentials on startup or via property files
+ 2. optimize transaction rollback and exception handling

 ## Getting Started
 To use the Online Banking System, first create a folder for the github repository.